Medical Laboratory Science Professional Program/Internship

 - St. Luke's Hospital MLS Program (Cedar Rapids, IA)

 Note: Students that plan to apply for an internship must meet with an NDSU MLS academic advisor to discuss eligibility and the application process, including deadlines.
 Annual application to internships occurs early in the fall semester.
-It is recommended taht you begin work with your major advisor at least one year prior to internship application.
+It is recommended that students begin work with the MLS major advisor at least one year prior to internship application.

 Tuition and Expenses